aspersieman/nviro/README.md

    - Storing config from template (if not exists)
    - Storing db
  - Show application version on console and web ui
+ - Break down all styles into classes in styles.css
+ - Fix tz for environment dates